wchresta/python-smith-game/README.md

 itself (like balance and inventory), and the events contain events like receipts for successful item sells and buys.

+Executing commands costs command fuel.
+The current available fuel can be seen in `env.command_fuel`.
+The cost of a command can be seen in its command class as `Command.cost`.

+## World

+The world is currently very minimalistic.
+It contains a few known items which can be sold or bought (see the `Environment` docstring for details).

+Commands the agent can perform are:

+* BuyItem: Buy the given item.
+* SellItem: Sell the given item.
+* Work: Convert the given amount of command fuel to money.

 ## LICENSE
 **python-smith-game** is licensed under the OSI approved